Skip to content

 1. Create a new company-based workflow

-3. Use the Koalify duplicate rule as your enrollment trigger
+3. Use the Koalify duplicate rule as your enrolment trigger

 Create an Automatic Association Workflow